lohith58/lohith58/README.md

 <h2>Hey there!
 I'm Lohith Kumar Reddy Malasani</h2>
 <h3>👨🏻‍💻 &nbsp;About Me</h3>

-💡 &nbsp;A computer science student passionate about designing applications and programming\
+💡 &nbsp;A computer science student passionate about designing applications and programming.\
 🎓 &nbsp;I'm currently studying Computer Science at Bharath University.\
 🌱 &nbsp;I enjoy creating applications that live on the real world .
 My goal is to always build applications that provide practical, real-time experiences .
 One of my interests are learning, I always love to learn new technologies and keep improving my skills.\
 💬 &nbsp;Do let me know what you think about me or anything that we could share which can eventually take both of us forward.Feel free to contact me .\
 ✉️ &nbsp;You can shoot me an email at lohith58malasaniii@gmail.com!
 I'll try to respond as soon as I can.\
-⚡ &nbsp;Fun fact: I like playing chess
+⚡ &nbsp;Fun fact: I like playing chess.

-<h3> 🛠 &nbsp;Tech Stack</h3>
+<h3> 🛠 &nbsp;Languages and Tools</h3>

 ![Python](https://img.shields.io/badge/-Python-05122A?style=flat&logo=python)&nbsp;
 ![Java](https://img.shields.io/badge/-Java-05122A?style=flat&logo=Java&logoColor=FFA518)&nbsp;